Coinbase Global Inc. (COIN) Downgrade Issued by Wall Street Gurus

-Coinbase Global Inc. (NASDAQ:COIN) went down by -7.98% from its latest closing price compared to the recent 1-year high of $368.90.
-The company’s stock price has collected -1.59% of loss in the last five trading sessions.
-Barron’s reported 11 hours ago that Coinbase’s Path to Sustainable Profit Is Unclear, Says Analyst.
+Coinbase Global Inc. (NASDAQ:COIN) went up by 2.26% from its latest closing price compared to the recent 1-year high of $368.90.
+The company’s stock price has collected 5.89% of gains in the last five trading sessions.
+Barron’s reported on 09/29/22 that Coinbase’s Path to Sustainable Profit Is Unclear, Says Analyst.
 The Stock Drops.

 Is It Worth Investing in Coinbase Global Inc. (NASDAQ :COIN) Right Now?